Utkarsh1504/restaurant-website/README.md

 ## License

-The Project is licensed under the Apache 2.0 license.
+The Project files are licensed under the Apache 2.0 license.

 I include the CC-BY-NC-4.0 license for the content, Feel free to share freely but do not resell our content.